 Choose your hair style carefully.
 Keep a bold tiara fresh with modern textural hair styling.
 Tousled, perfectly imperfect hair will counterbalance princess tendencies and showcase your tiara in a contemporary way and allow your natural style to shine through.

 Consider the height and profile of the tiara and choose what works best for you.
 A tiara with a higher profile will create more impact which might work especially well in a grand setting, with high ceilings and striking architectural features.
 Though do remember that this can be softened by the hair style you choose.
 The Jewelled Meadow Tiara from our Signature Headpiece Collection looked perfectly at home at the stately Somerley House in the Faded Romance shoot while the soft, undone hair styling kept our model from looking to prim.

-A free-flowing design with lots of 'empty space' between the detail, like the Trail of Flowers Tiara in our Gardens of Earthly Delights collection, will create a more relaxed feel well suited to a more informal or bohemian bridal style.
+A free-flowing design with lots of 'empty space' between the detail, like the pastel toned vintage aurora borealis rhinestone tiara shown below (coming soon as part of our SS21 collection drop) will create a more relaxed feel, and enable you to embrace height without weight, and is well suited to a more contemporary bridal style.

 Materials and Colour are important elements to consider.
 A tiara created from a single type of bead or component, as in the Antique Mother of Pearl Leaf Diadem, lends itself to a pared back, or understated look, where full attention can be given to the shape of the design.

 Don't be restricted to crystal and pearls if it doesn't feel like you.
 If you are excited by colour, if the palette of your wedding flowers or your venue’s décor is important to you, then why not consider adding colour into your wedding headpiece or jewellery.
 Whether it is subtle or bold, choosing to include colour in your accessories is one way you can truly personalise your look.